 For regulations with a Category C compatibility designation, differences between NRC and Agreement State regulations are acceptable only if, despite such differences, the Agreement State has adopted the essential objectives of the corresponding NRC program element in order to avoid conflicts, duplication, gaps or other conditions that would jeopardize the orderly regulation of agreement materials on a nationwide basis.

-For regulations with a Health and Safety designation, the Agreement State regulation must adopt the essential objectives of the corresponding NRC program element because of the health and safety significance of the program element.
+For regulations with a Health and Safety designation, the Agreement State regulation should embody the essential objectives of the corresponding NRC program element because of the health and safety significance of the program element.
 Please see Section VII of Management Directive 5.9 for definitions of “essential objective”, “conflict”, “duplication”, and “gap”.
 A conclusion that a State regulation does not reflect the essential objectives of the corresponding NRC regulation or the State's regulation creates a conflict, duplication or a gap would result in a finding that the regulation does not meet the Category C or Health and Safety designations.
 The reviewer should describe why the State's regulation does not reflect the essential objectives of the corresponding NRC regulation.

 APPENDIX C